 HUB Cycling is a charitable not-for-profit organization that has spent over 20 years removing barriers to cycling in Metro Vancouver, while cultivating the health, environmental, and economic benefits that active transportation can bring.
 HUB has educated thousands of people, motivated thousands more, and championed improvements such as #UnGapTheMap to create a connected cycling network.

+HUB Cycling’s mission is to get more people cycling more often.
 We make cycling better through education, action and events.
 More cycling means healthier, happier, more connected communities.
 We’re leading the way in making cycling an attractive choice for everyone.

 What we do:

-- Provide bicycle education to all ages
+- Provide bicycle education for all ages

 - Communicate & encourage more people to cycle, more often